Trolls World Tour

 Story & Plot Summary: Trolls World Tour

-Quick Plot Summary: Trolls World Tour is a Family, Animation, Comedy, Fantasy, Adventure, Music film that presents a compelling narrative that engages viewers from start to finish.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2020, Trolls World Tour is a Family, Animation, Comedy, Fantasy, Adventure, Music film directed by Walt Dohrn.
+The narrative presents a compelling narrative that engages viewers from start to finish.
+This summary provides a scannable look at the movie's central conflict involving Anna Kendrick.

 Story Breakdown